josephjameshale/treereduce/README.md

 The order of scripts to run is reduce.py -> convert.py -> download.py

 For the download script, both sratoolkit and NCBI datasets need to be installed.

+These scripts were primarily used to subset the Candida auris isolates NCBI Pathogens Detection database.